Network marketing is changing.

 LinkedIn is the source of 80% of all online B2B leads

-Which is a huge opportunity, but things can get pretty competitive out there.
+Which is a huge opportunity, but things can get pretty competitive out there, especially if you’ve just started recruiting with social media.

 So if you want to take full advantage of that 5x video viewership and get your cut of these hot, B2B prospects, you’ve got to know your way around the platform beyond just the 5 tips shared above.